What's IoT All About Revisited

 Of course, the details of what “use” means is where things get interesting.

 The first time that I wrote an explanation of the Internet of Things (IoT) was in 2012.
 Since then, I went a bit deeper and, over the next few years, we provided a discussion as an introduction to the IoT to university students and also to corporate R&D labs and to government agencies and advisors.
 It is time for an update.
 The Internet of Things brings a compendium of concepts, processes – both business processes and best practices operating procedures – and people skills that are generally applicable across every aspect of our lives: government, every industry, healthcare, entertainment, vacations, and home activities.
 We go into the steps required to begin and explore the IoT in our 5Cs Maturity Model.
+There have been many predictions about the scale of the IoT.
+All of these have been based upon the number of devices connected.
+The truly important number though is that there are now over a trillion connected sensors, and trillions of new data streams.
+All of this data is becoming available to augment humans and to collaborate with other things, in making better decisions.

 Unfortunately the IoT has been developing in silos, and still ignoring the potential to be gained by properly managing, sharing and analyzing IoT data throughout ecosystems.
 We are, however, starting to see some calls from others to bring together IoT data and sensor analytics from various parts of organizational units, and from various members of an organization's ecosystem.
 This is the minimum that is needed.
 For a true IoT to exist, responsible and ethical data sharing will need to be accomplished.